mmarkin/GeoIP/README.md

 and read the results from the struct it returns.

 The library is available in the library managers for PlatformIO and the Arduino IDE.
 Just search for geoip.
-For PlatformIO it can be added to the project by adding this line to lib_deps in the platformio.ini file:
+For PlatformIO it can be automatically installed for the the project by adding this line to lib_deps in the platformio.ini file:
 mmarkin/GeoIP@^1.2.6
 eg: lib_deps = mmarkin/GeoIP@^1.2.6